-Hotspur was not given much credit for his victory by King Henry IV, who arrogantly claimed the ransom money for the release of the Scottish prisoners.
-This snub infuriated Percy and it was probably this that eventually led the great Northumbrian warrior into rebellion against the King.
-A rebellion that ultimately resulted in Hotspur’s death at the Battle of Shrewsbury in 1403.
+Hotspur was not given much credit for his victory by King Henry IV, who claimed the ransom money for the release of the Scottish prisoners.
+The snub infuriated Percy and it was probably this that eventually led the great Northumbrian warrior into rebellion against the King.
+If so it was a rebellion that ultimately resulted in Hotspur’s death at the Battle of Shrewsbury in 1403.

-The best known feature of Glendale, to the west of Wooler (the Glen is a tributary of the Till), is the distinctive outline of the hill called Yeavering Bell (1,182 ft).
-Its summit, is the site of the largest Iron Age fort in the north.
-Here there are the remains of 130 ancient huts.
-Good views of the Northumbrian countryside can be obtained from the top of Yeavering Bell, as described in Tomlinson’s Guide to Northumberland;
+Yeavering Bell’s summit is the site of the largest Iron Age fort in the North East.
+Here we can trace the remains of 130 ancient huts.
+Good views of the Northumbrian countryside can be obtained from the top of Yeavering Bell, as one writer in the 1880s noted:

 “Famous hills plains, rivers, castles, villages,

 pele towers and battle fields lie stretched like a

 beautiful picture before the delighted gaze”

 At the foot of Yeavering Bell in the vale formed by the Glen and to the north of the present road once stood the Royal Anglo-Saxon palace and town of Ad Gefrin.
 Excavated in 1955, this consisted of timber halls and defensive works and is most closely associated with Edwin, the 6th century King of Northumbria.